 To learn more about writing these essays, check out our AMCAS personal statement examples, TMDSAS personal statement examples, and AACOMAS personal statement examples.
 Additionally, review some of the best medical school personal statement examples whose writers got accepted into their top choice schools!

 3. If I meet all these requirements, will I get an interview invite?

 Meeting all the medical school requirements does not guarantee an interview invite.
-If you do get invited to interview, you must know .
+If you do get invited to interview, you must know how to prepare for your med school interview.
 You should find out which interview format your school uses.
 Today, many medical schools in Canada and the US use the MMI format.
-Review how to prepare for your MMI and go over .
+Review how to prepare for your MMI and go over MMI questions.
 Make sure to go over common medical school interview questions that can be incorporated into any interview format.

 4. Are there any extraccuriculars that will give me a competitive edge?

 My number one advice regarding extracurriculars would be to research your schools of choice to find out what kind of experiences previous year’s matriculants had.
 For example, some schools greatly value research.
 Matriculants of most Ivy League medical schools have in-depth research and lab experiences.

 On the other hand, there are schools that really value experiences in the rural or northern communities, like UBC medical school or Northern Ontario School of Medicine.
 Make sure to read the schools’ descriptions and mission to find out more about what kind of applicants they are looking for.

 5. Does prestige of my undergraduate school matter when it comes to medical school acceptance rates?